 Cities have always had rich neighborhoods and poor neighborhoods, but freezing cities seems to have occurred relatively recently.
 So has the most vociferous talk of “gentrification.”

 I primarily bring this up because if parochial land-use policies were only adopted in the last couple decades, they may be more reversible and less a part of human or political nature than is sometimes assumed.
+I don’t think human nature or human DNA has changed substantially since the ’70s.
 But Waldman’s point about the politics of contemporary land-use controls remains and I don’t know how to overcome the dynamics he points out.
 Not all problems have solutions.

 But we are all paying zoning’s steep price, to use the title of the paper at the link.
 It’s a PDF.